This article requires the GP Media Library perk. Buy Gravity Perks today to get this perk plus 33 other premium Gravity Forms plugins!

 Step 3 – Build the Single Entry View

-With the Multiple Entries View completed, it’s time to build the Single Entry View, which is shown when the user clicks the View Details link.
+With the Multiple Entries View completed, it’s time to build the Single Entry View, the post type shown when the user clicks the View Details permalink.

 The only difference between this View and the Multiple Entries View is the number of fields displayed.
 On this page, you can show every field from the Personal Bio form without cluttering the layout.